samank8121/product-react-redux/README.md

 This project uses Graphql and Redux for keeping data in memory

 ## Backend
-for backend please see this project on my github https://github.com/samank8121/next-graphql-server
+For backend, see this project on my github https://github.com/samank8121/next-graphql-server